iamdevlinph/gaming-discord-bot/README.md

     - debuffs - list efm debuffs and related destiny immunity
   - nest - returns lunar drops of nest
   - lunar_frags - returns nests with that lunar fragment
+  - conquest
+    - create - creates a conquest party
+    - start - starts a conquest and returns a line up
+    - end - ends a conquest
+    - join - join a conquest
 - /genshin
   - version
 - /valorant